Skip to main content

 FedRAMP Ready - CSP is not yet authorized for FedRAMP, but the CSP have completed their FedRAMP Readiness Assessment Report (RAR) and is ready to partner with an Agency (such as CMS)

-FedRAMP In Process - CSO is being reviewed for an Authority to Operate (ATO) by an Agency or the FedRAMP Joint Authorization Board (JAB)
+FedRAMP In Process - CSO is being reviewed for an Authority to Operate (ATO) by an Agency or Joint Agency

 "FedRAMP Ready" status for new CSPs that are not FedRAMP Authorized is highly recommended.
 This status indicates that a 3PAO has reviewed documentation from the CSP and provided a readiness report.
 This can be requested for review as part of evaluating the selection of a CSO.